enviodev/docs/docs/HyperIndex/getting-started.md

 Generate an indexer quickly based on one or more smart contract/s deployed on a blockchain.

-More information on the quickstart can be found [here](./contract-import).
+More information on the Quickstart can be found [here](./contract-import).

 ### Templates